Coral Adventurer

 Review of Coral Adventurer

-MS Coral Adventurer cruise ship is the 4th fleetmate and the newest expedition vessel of the Australian cruise company Coral Expeditions.
-The boat was built in Vietnam (VARD shipyard in Vaung Tau) and delivered in April 2019.
-In May 2019, the company decided to use its option for building a second (same-designed) vessel - the sistership Coral Geographer (scheduled for launch in December 2020).
+The 2019-built MS Coral Adventurer cruise ship is the 4th fleetmate and the newest expedition vessel of the Australian cruise company Coral Expeditions.
+The boat was built in Vietnam (by VARD Vung Tau shipyard) and delivered in April 2019.
+In May 2019, the company decided to use its option for building a second (same-designed) vessel - the sistership Coral Geographer (2021).

 History - construction and ownership

-The travel company Coral Expeditions (formerly Coral Princess Cruises) was established in 1984 by Captain Tony Briggs.
+The travel company Coral Expeditions (fka Coral Princess Cruises/fleet) was established in 1984 by Captain Tony Briggs.
 His first ship was an ex-World War II Fairmile-class submarine chaser.
-The vessel was converted to carry up to 24 passengers on short overnight trips to the Great Barrier Reef from company's base in Cairns Queensland.
+The vessel was converted to carry up to 24 passengers on short overnight trips to the Great Barrier Reef from the company's base in Cairns Queensland.

 All Coral Expeditions ships are Australia-flagged, Australia-based, and employ all-Australian crew.
 Coral Expeditions' regions of operation include New Zealand, Papua New Guinea, Kimberley and Northern Australia, Tasmania and South Pacific Islands.
 The fleet also includes Coral Discoverer, and the two motorized catamarans (sister-ships by design) Coral Expeditions 1 (fka "Coral Princess I") and Coral Expeditions 2 (fka "Coral Princess II").